andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

   * Scanning the arena of persistence options and explore what sets these technologies apart from `UserDefaults` and Property Lists.
   * Surveying the setup process to see what it takes to get up and running with each technology in the list
   * Exploring the data modeling process to wrap your head around what the data structure design process is like for each technology in the list
-  * Getting the feel for working with data so that you understand what it&#8217;s like to create objects, update them, delete them, query and filter them, and watch for data changes so that you can update your user interface appropriately
+  * Getting the feel for working with data so that you understand what it's like to create objects, update them, delete them, query and filter them, and watch for data changes so that you can update your user interface appropriately

-## 5 &#8211; Saving Data as Documents and Files
+## 5 – Saving Data as Documents and Files

 What if you need to encapsulate chunks of content together and save it all as a packaged up file…as a single unit with a custom file extension?